Daniel and the Second Angel’s Message

 After arriving at Babylon, Daniel and his friends were separated to be high officials in the court of the king.
 The king gave them all that was needed for them to succeed.
 In fact, the king even shared with them food from his own table.
 The problem was that Daniel and his friends could not be sure that the food and drink offered graciously by the king had been chosen and prepared according to the Levitical laws.
 There was as well another problem.
 This food had been offered to pagan deities, and partaking of them would have been regarded “as offering homage to the gods of Babylon.”2 Thus, Daniel’s decision “not [to] defile himself with the king’s choice food” (Dan.
 1:8, NASB) had both physical and spiritual implications.
 But, how do you refuse a gift graciously given without insulting the giver?
 Were issues of food important to the extent of risking offending the king?
 “In the life of the true Christian there are no nonessentials; in the sight of Omnipotence every duty is important.”3 Therefore, Daniel decided to request a vegetarian diet.

 Daniel’s behavior toward the king’s official deserves careful reflection.
 He was humble.
 He requested “to be allowed” not to defile himself.
 It seems clear that Daniel’s explanation for his request was not received as preposterous or arrogant.
 Ashpenaz did not feel that Daniel dismissed him and his lord, the king, as ignorant because of the food they ate or the gods they worshiped.
-Daniel was also sensitive of the difficult position in which he was putting Ashpenaz and suggested a course of action that would protect him.
+Daniel was also sensitive to the difficult position in which he was putting Ashpenaz and suggested a course of action that would protect him.
 His goal was not to win an argument but an ally, and that is what he got.

 Daniel’s example shows what the true nature of a righteous and wise person is.
 We often associate righteousness and wisdom with separation and isolation.
 We tend to think of wise men as living in the world of books, absorbed in thought, and righteous people as absorbed in prayer, as if wisdom and righteousness suffered from extensive contact with the mundane.
 But Daniel was not an ascetic.
 Daniel was handsome (Dan.
 1:4).
 His food and physical regime did not make him emaciated.
 He had an erect form, a firm, elastic step, a fair countenance, untainted breath, and undimmed senses.4 Daniel was not a spiritual nerd or a religious bore.
 The Bible says that he was “gifted in all wisdom” (vs. 5, NKJV, italics supplied).
 His instruction required the learning of three languages and several disciplines.
 He learned Sumerian, the traditional sacred tongue of the Chaldeans; Akkadian, the national dialect; and Aramaic, the international language of diplomacy and business.
 His education prepared him to be guardian “of the sacred traditional lore developed and preserved in Mesopotamia over centuries, covering natural history, astronomy, mathematics, medicine, myth, and chronicle.”5 It is true that Daniel may have disagreed with much of the traditional lore and myths of the Babylonian wisdom, but he became the chief of the experts in the kingdom in all such matters.